uxmal/reko/doc/guide/api.md

         var bytes = new byte[1000];
         rnd.NextBytes(bytes);

-        // Put the bytes in a MemoryArea that Reko can consume. var mem = new MemoryArea(Address.Ptr32(0x00123400), bytes);
+        // Put the bytes in a ByteMemoryArea that Reko can consume. var mem = new ByteMemoryArea(Address.Ptr32(0x00123400), bytes);

         // Create an instance of an architecture whose disassembler you wish to use. var arch = new X86ArchitectureFlat32(new ServiceContainer(), "x86-protected-32");